Harsh4601/Swift-Basics/README.md

 11. Dictionary
 12. Functions
 <br/>
-All basic topics for swift programming are updated.
+All basic topics for swift programming are updated.<br/> Happy Coding!